How much compensation can I claim for a work accident?

 - Whether symptoms are likely to get worse over time

-The official guidelines do not include specific awards for many occupational illnesses.
-However, the WAAC work injury calculator does give an estimate for these conditions where it is possible to do so.
+The Judicial College guidelines do not set out specific awards for many occupational illnesses.
+However, our work injury calculator will give an estimate for these conditions.

 Work injury tables